andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/model_agents.md

 ### Description

-add_agent is used when a new Bamboo Agent is registered and Bamboo Teamserver wants to insert the new Bamboo Agent information into the `collection agents`
+add_agent is used when a new Bamboo Agent is registered and the Bamboo Teamserver wants to insert the new Bamboo Agent information into the `collection agents`.

 #### Function Arguments